 West was later appointed president-elect of the Acoustical Society of America and joined the National Academy of Engineering in 1998.
 He was also inducted into the National Inventors Hall of Fame for his contributions to STEM in 1999.

 10. Dr. Leonidas Berry was revolutionary for some aspects of medical science

 Date of death: December 4, 1995

-Berry was born in Woodsdale, North Carolina in 1902, the son of a Methodist minister, and grew up in the segregated South.
-After attending Wilberforce University and the University of Chicago Medical School, he practiced medicine in Chicago for six decades, serving as an attending physician and practicing gastroenterology at Freedman's Hospital in Washington D.C. and at Cook County and Provident Hospitals in Chicago, until his retirement in 1975.
+Berry was born in Woodsdale, North Carolina, in 1902, the son of a Methodist minister, and grew up in the segregated South.
+After attending Wilberforce University and the University of Chicago Medical School, he practiced medicine in Chicago for six decades.
+He served as an attending physician and practiced gastroenterology at Freedman's Hospital in Washington D.C. and Cook County and Provident Hospitals in Chicago until his retirement in 1975.

 Berry is best known for his work in gastroscopy and endoscopy.
-He became internationally recognized for co-inventing an instrument for taking gastric biopsies, called the Elder-Berry biopsy gastroscope, which was invented in 1955.
-Berry was also able to determine that alcoholism damaged the liver rather than the stomach (as was the popular belief at the time).
-He is also known for creating a new type of clinic-based addiction treatment that became known as the “Berry Plan.”
+He became internationally recognized for co-inventing an instrument for taking gastric biopsies, the Elder-Berry biopsy gastroscope, invented in 1955.
+Berry also determined that alcoholism damaged the liver rather than the stomach (as was the popular belief at the time).
+He is also known for creating a new type of clinic-based addiction treatment called the “Berry Plan.”

 He treated injured marchers during the 1965 voting rights march in Selma, Alabama, and later created a remote area medical service to provide health education and medical care in remote areas.